EPA-WG/dwa/README.md

 The advanced forms use requires complex validation with data transformation pipeline and verification of form elements against a series of rules.

 #### External resources
-in the form is the usual case, those can be referenced as by direct URL as by some unique ID.
+in the form are the usual case, those can be referenced as by direct URL as by some unique ID.
 The input value would match the ID but the validator has to be capable of

 * Injecting the ID into request
 * Define validation rule like 200 HTTP request status or presence of ID in one of response objects